badger hide

 The photographer needs to have patience in this hide as the badgers can come at any time, sometimes a long wait is needed before they appear.
 You should be prepared to be in the hide for around six to eight hours

-The badgers have an acute sense of smell and hearing they are less than 20 metres away, strict silence is necessary to get your images.
+The badgers have an acute sense of smell and hearing they are less than 20 metres away, and strict silence is necessary to get your images.

 If you are bringing food and drink please be sure that the food is in containers and not in packets that rustle e.g. crisps and biscuits, and mobile phones should be switched off.